tshepang/seaplane/docs/GETTING_STARTED.md

 #### Working with Local Formation Plans

 Remember that we said a Formation is made up of Flights? *Technically* a Formation is made up of zero or more Formation Configurations.
 These configurations define what Flights are utilized by referencing one or more Flight Plan definitions, and how they're allowed to communicate/scale.
 A Formation can have *zero or more* configurations because having multiple Configurations will allow you load balance between them!
 This empowers things like blue/green deployments, atomic upgrades, all kinds of nifty tools!

+> **Warning**
-**IMPORTANT:** Remember, a *remote instance* is created from a *local plan*.
-Much like creating a house from a set of blue prints.
-We can change the blue prints and create a second, slightly different house from the altered blue prints.
-However, just like changing the blue prints on a house won't go back change any physical houses that were created prior; the same logic applies to altered local Formation Plans and remote Formation Instances created from them.
+> Remember, a *remote instance* is created from a *local plan*.
+Much like
+> creating a house from a set of blue prints.
+We can change the blue prints and
+> create a second, slightly different house from the altered blue prints.
+> However, just like changing the blue prints on a house won't go back change
+> any physical houses that were created prior; the same logic applies to
+> altered local Formation Plans and remote Formation Instances created from
+> them.

 But for now, we're staying simple.
 We're just working with a single Configuration, which only references a single Flight Plan.
 So no load balancing, or other complexities.
 Those will come in future chapters!

 The reason we bring up this distinction now is if you you're looking for something similar to `seaplane flight list`, but for Formations; you'll find